Fast and exact simulations of stochastic epidemics on static and temporal networks: Discussion

 \section{Discussion}

 In this paper, we have presented NEXT-Net, an efficient and flexible implementation of stochastic methods to simulate epidemics on networks at the individual level.
-Our systematic comparison shows that NEXT-Net, besides being exact, vastly outperforms alternative methods for static networks in terms of performance.
-The performance gap respect to other method increase at increasing network size, allowing for simulations of epidemics on networks with millions of nodes on a standard computer.
+NEXT-Net includes two main algorithms: one for static networks based on the next-reaction scheme, and a newly conceived algorithm for temporal networks.
+Both algorithms are highly versatile, fast, and exact.
+In particular, the distributions of transmission and recovery times can be freely chosen, and simulations can be carried out on arbitrary weighted, unweighted, and temporal networks.

-In addition, NEXT-Net is able to efficiently simulate epidemics on a wide range of temporal networks.
-Our implementation can deal with a variety of models, including the possibility of instantaneous links and networks whose structure depends on the state of the epidemics.
-We are not aware of alternative optimized methods to simulate epidemics on temporal networks that offer such flexibility.
+Our systematic comparisons show that NEXT-Net, besides being exact, vastly outperforms alternative methods for static networks in terms of performance.
+The performance gap with respect to other methods increases with increasing network size.

-Our C++ implementation of NEXT-Net is available under an open-source license ( \url{https://github.com/oist/NEXTNet}).
-This C++ library contains implementations of the next reaction, nGMA and REGIR algorithms presented in this study, as well as NEXT-Net for temporal networks.
-It also offers a range of different transmission time distributions, and various types of synthetic networks such as \ER, \BA, \WS, as well as non-clustered and clustered versions of the configuration model \cite{bender1978asymptotic,molloy1995critical,angeles2005tuning}.
-Finally, our library contains the empirical networks used for evaluation of the different algorithms in this study.
+For temporal networks, we are not aware of other algorithms with a similarly wide scope.
+The NEXT-Net algorithm can deal with a large variety of temporal network models, including the networks that react to epidemic states and which include instantaneous contacts.
+Despite being versatile, the algorithm still performs very well.
+In most practical cases, the majority of the computational time is devoted to evolving the network, rather than to the epidemic process itself.
+In our implementation of NEXT-NET for temporal networks, the algorithm builds on the next reaction scheme.
+However, the algorithm is not restricted to that, and could for example also be combined with the Gillespie or Laplace-Gillespie algorithm when the infectiousness function $\lambda(\tau)$ permits these choices of algorithms.

-To make all of these components of NEXT-Net easily accessible to R and Python users, we provide the wrapper libraries NEXTNetR (\url{https://github.com/oist/NEXTNetR}) and NEXTNetPy (\url{https://github.com/oist/NEXTNetPy}).
-This makes our algorithm a useful resource for a broad range of applications.
+The algorithms in NEXT-Net are designed to be easily extensible.
+New transmission/recovery time distributions and static and temporal network models can be easily added without having to modify the existing algorithms.
+At the moment, NEXT-Net provides various types of synthetic static networks such as \ER, \BA, \WS, as well as non-clustered and clustered versions of the configuration model \cite{bender1978asymptotic,molloy1995critical,angeles2005tuning}, and allows arbitrary static networks to be defined through adjacency lists.
+For temporal networks, NEXT-Net comes with implementations of temporal \ER networks, activity-driven networks \cite{cai2024epidemic}, a network SIRX model \cite{maier2020a} and Brownian proximity networks, and users can add arbitrary custom models by implementing a custom time evolution procedure.
+In the future, we hope to further extend the range of possibilities by implementing additional models of temporal networks as they are proposed in the literature.